Harnes

 Project life

-Signature of the offer of assistance between the City of Harnes and ECT: a park built at no cost to the municipality
+Signature of the offer of assistance between the town of Harnes and ECT: a park built at no cost to the municipality

-October 15, 2025 – Philippe Duquesnoy, Mayor of Harnes (Pas de Calais – 62) and ECT, represented by Julien Golaszewski, Director of ECT Hauts-de-France, signed the tender for the construction of Bellevue Park in Harnes.
-They were accompanied by SĂ©bastien Lysik, deputy mayor in charge of sport and community life, and Afia Yattou, deputy mayor in charge of sustainable development.
-This signing formalizes the partnership between the city and ECT for the redevelopment of the site.
-The project aims to breathe new life into the park, adapt it to the needs of residents with new facilities, and reconnect it to the city.
+October 2025 – Philippe Duquesnoy, mayor of Harnes (Pas de Calais – 62) and ECT, represented by Julien Golaszewski, director of ECT Hauts-de-France, have signed the tender for the construction of Bellevue Park in Harnes.
+Joining them were SĂ©bastien Lysik, deputy mayor for sport and community life, and Afia Yattou, deputy mayor for sustainable development.
+The signing of this agreement is the culmination of a partnership between the city and ECT for the redevelopment of the site.
+The project aims to breathe new life into the park, adapting it to the needs of local residents through new facilities and reconnecting it to the city.

-All work and equipment for the new park will be provided at no cost to the municipality of Harnes.
-The offer of assistance is a contract whereby a company interested in carrying out public works undertakes to provide all or part of the work free of charge.
-The model for reusing excavated soil from construction sites.
-This free service is the result of applying the principles of the circular economy to the project, whereby excavated soil from local construction sites will be reused on site.
+All the work and equipment for the new park will be at no cost to the commune of Harnes.
+A competitive bid is a contract by which a company interested in carrying out public works undertakes to provide all or part of the work free of charge. the model for reusing excavated soil from building sites.
+This free service is the result of applying to the project the principles of the circular economy of excavated soil from the local public works sector, which will be reused on the site.

 A new natural and landscaped area